Active Substance: insulin human

 Why has Insuman been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Insuman’s benefits are greater than its risks for the treatment of diabetes mellitus.
+The CHMP decided that Insuman’s benefits are greater than its risks for the treatment of type-1 and type-2 diabetes.
 The Committee recommended that Insuman be given marketing authorisation.

 Other information about Insuman

-The European Commission granted a marketing authorisation valid throughout the European Union for Insuman to Sanofi-Aventis Deutschland GmbH on 21 February 1997.
-The marketing authorisation was renewed on 21 February 2002 and on 21 February 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Insuman on 21 February 1997.

 Source: European Medicines Agency